Have you been to the Nordics? If you are looking for a city break or a weekend escape in Europe, then Oslo in Norway might just be the place to visit.

 Similar to the Westminster Abbey in London, the Norwegian Royal Family and the Norwegian Government use the Cathedral for public events.

-Do pay a visit and definitely see the inside of the cathedral, we found it beautiful.
-Whilst it can’t be compared to the Berlin Cathedral or Almudena Cathedral in Madrid, this one definitely has its charm.
+Do pay a visit and definitely see the inside of the cathedral, we found it beautiful and full of character.

 Frogner Park is the largest park in Oslo where you can see the Vigeland installation – a permanent sculpture installation created by Gustav Vigeland.
 It consists of sculptures as well as larger structures such as bridges and fountains.